Neotys-Labs/Vaadin/README.md

 ## Prerequisites

 * Vaadin 7.+ or 8.+.
-* Vaadin UI objects as Button or TextField must have ids (the "setId" method must be used on theses objects).
+* Vaadin UI objects as Button or TextField must have IDs (the "setId" method must be used on theses objects).

 ## Installation